10 Interesting Facts About Vietnam That Can Make You Surprised

 Fact 7: Some places still use flat toilets.

 A flat toilet requires the users to do the Asian squat skillfully.
-Not being able to squat or not squatting long enough will definitely cause you to have stinky trouble with this toilet style.
+Not being able to squat or not squatting long enough will cause you to have stinky trouble with this toilet style.

-squat toilet
+squat toilet in vietnam

-Squat toilets still present in Vietnam.
+Squat toilets are still present in Vietnam.

 If you are traveling in Vietnam, it is better to learn how to use this unique type of toilet in advance because it can appear at some tourist attractions in rural areas, public stops, or gas stations on a long journey.
-Practice the Asian squat, which can help you use the toilet more easily and confidently in this country in some cases.
+Practice the Asian squat, which can help you use the toilet more quickly and confidently in this country in some cases.

 We encourage you to “release all the excess inside your body” at the hotel before getting on the bus to go sightseeing.
 This is because most toilets at the rest stops on routes are of poor quality.